How ScryCheck scores Commander decks

 Outcome type

-Combos are classified by what they do: instant wins, deterministic kills, infinite resource generation, or repeatable value.
-More immediately game-ending outcomes score higher.
+Combos are classified by what they do: instant wins, deterministic kills, infinite resource generation, defensive locks, or repeatable value.
+Game-ending outcomes score higher; lock and value loops still count, but carry less weight because they do not immediately win the game.

 Redundancy